albizures/vyke-results/README.md

 ```

 ### next
-Similar to andThen, but to create a function to be used in a _then_ function
+Similar to andThen, but to create a function to be used as a _then_ callback
 > [!TIP]
 > alias of `r.next`
 ```ts